-Prospective bidders are urged to examine the title, location and desirability of the properties available to their own satisfaction prior to the sale.
+Prior to the sale, prospective bidders are urged to examine to their own satisfaction the title, location and desirability of the properties available.
 The County makes no guarantee, expressed or implied, relative to the title, location or condition of the properties for sale.
 In addition, the County assumes no responsibility, expressed or implied that the properties are in compliance with zoning ordinances, mining and reclamation regulations; conform to building codes and permits, and/or any other applicable regulations or permits.
-No government entity is liable for damages sustained to property purchase at public auction, including from the time of the sale until the recordation of the tax deed to the purchaser.
+No government entity is liable for damages sustained to property purchase at public auction, including from the time of the sale until the recording of the tax deed to the purchaser.